midhunkalarikkal/FullDomain/Notes/js.md

 ## `Prototype` ##
 ==================
 In JavaScript, prototype refers to an internal property of an object that allows the object to inherit properties and methods from another object.

 Every object in JavaScript has a prototype (except for null, which has no prototype).

+Whatever we create in the program like varibale or function or object, the js engine will automatically attach an object to the user created objects, user created objects means, everything like the varibales, functions or objects, so the attaching objects is `__proto__`, and this attachment is giving the power of prototype calling with the objects created by the user with `.`

 `Prototype Chain`
 ------------------